Fagioli all’uccelletto are essentially Italian baked beans, they are flavoured with sage & garlic and are a perfect side or even lunch recipe!

 Frequently Asked Questions.

 As a rough rule of thumb, dried beans double in weight and volume when cooked.
-So to make the same sized recipe as here as I do soak 125g or 3/4 of a cup of beans and then cook them.
+So to make the same-sized recipe as here as I do soak 125g or 3/4 of a cup of beans and then cook them.

 Depending on where you are in the world what you have access to in terms of tomatoes varies.
 Passata is classically pureed “uncooked” sieved tomatoes.
-It is available and labeled passata in much of Europe.
+It is available and labelled passata in much of Europe.

 If you are in the US or Canada you will likely find that the cooked version is called tomato puree.
 Puree is typically a tomato concentrate in Europe.

-You can make passata from tinned tomatoes by passing them through a sieve to get rid of the seeds.
+At a push, you can make passata from tinned tomatoes by passing them through a sieve to get rid of the seeds.

 Fresh is definitely better but you can use dried sage at a push.
 I would use half a teaspoon of dried sage to sub for the 6 leaves that this recipe calls for.

-This Italian style baked beans recipe is so incredibly versatile.
+This Italian-style baked beans recipe is so incredibly versatile.
 I’ve cooked it for breakfast, lunch, and dinner and even as a drunken snack!

 As for lunch or a snack, just toast off some bread and boom a Britsh classic… Beans on toast baby and you could even go fancy and make your own ciabatta!